Zoidmania/pyllock/readme.md

 ### Parallel Excution

-Baka's recipes are inteded to be run _serially_.
+Pyllock's recipes are inteded to be run _serially_.
 Parallel execution is disabled.

 ### Optional Environment Variables

 The command `make venv` looks for two optional environment variables:

-- Set `BAKA_PYTHON` to point to your Python interpreter of choice.
-If this isn't set, Baka will use the default `python3` on your `PATH`.
+- Set `PYLLOCK_PYTHON` to point to your Python interpreter of choice.
+If this isn't set, Pyllock will use the default `python3` on your `PATH`.
-- Set `BAKA_VENV_PREFIX` to a string that will prefix your shell prompt.
+- Set `PYLLOCK_VENV_PREFIX` to a string that will prefix your shell prompt.
 If this isn't set, the value defaults to the name of the parent directory to your project.

-The command `make sync` (a.k.a. `make install`) looks for `BAKA_ENV` to determine whether this is a production ("main") or development ("dev") environment, defaulting to "dev" if unset.
+The command `make sync` (a.k.a. `make install`) looks for `PYLLOCK_ENV` to determine whether this is a production ("main") or development ("dev") environment, defaulting to "dev" if unset.
 See [Production](#production) for more details.

 ### Activate Your Virtual Environment